guycole/mythic-recorder-py/README.md

 ### Application Notes

 1. Every load operation is a "task", with an entry in "task_log" table.
-You will see references to "task_log" scattered throughout the applications, this is to help determine when certain rows appeared in the data set.
+You will see references to "task_log" scattered throughout the application, this is to help determine when certain rows appeared in the data set.

 1. Logging is stored within MySQL in the "application_log" table